 The consultation log will capture individual feedback, the organisation name, stakeholder type and the method of communication/consultation.
 Stakeholder names and contact details will also be collected to enable HumanAbility to clarify and follow up on the feedback if needed.
-However, these are not included in the published version of the log and are not submitted to the funding body.
+However, these are not included in the published version of the log and are not submitted to the Senior Responsible Officers (SROs), DEWR, and the Assurance Body.